Confluent Cloud API and Confluent CLI for Custom Connectors¶

 Update a custom plugin¶

-The following examples show how to update a custom plugin using the CLI.
+Use the following command to update a custom plugin using the CLI.

 confluent connect custom-plugin update <plugin-ID> [flags]